wing5wong/artisan-whs-static/source/_events/2026-05-21_whanganui-careers-expo.md

 title: Whanganui Careers Expo
 date: 2026-05-22T09:27:00+12:00
 ---
-**Whanganui Careers Expo is on Friday 22 May**.

 Whanganui High School is participating in the Careers EXPO on Friday 22 May.
 This is a good opportunity for students in Years 12 & 13 to investigate career and training opportunities that are available through local businesses, training providers, and many tertiary institutions; around 40 organisations will be represented.

 The Expo venue is **The War Memorial Hall** complex in Watt St.